danielcbit/apcctrl/doc/manual/manual.rst

 Customizing Event Handling
 ==========================

-When apcupsd detects anomalies from your UPS device, it will make some decisions that usually result in one or more calls to the script located in ``/etc/apcctrl/apccontrol``.
-The ``apccontrol`` file is a shell script that acts on the first argument that apcupsd passes to it.
-These actions are set up by default to sane behavior for all situations apcupsd is likely to detect from the UPS.
+When apcctrl detects anomalies from your UPS device, it will make some decisions that usually result in one or more calls to the script located in ``/etc/apcctrl/apccontrol``.
+The ``apccontrol`` file is a shell script that acts on the first argument that apcctrl passes to it.
+These actions are set up by default to sane behavior for all situations apcctrl is likely to detect from the UPS.
 However, you can change the apccontrol behavior for every single action.